Police Constable Degree Apprenticeship

 Corrected near visual acuity of 6/9 or better, with both eyes.

 You’ll need to go to an optician at the medical stage to have your eyes tested and this will be checked at your medical assessment.
-If you don’t pass the test we’ll be unable to take your application any further.
+If you don’t meet the standard we’ll be unable to take your application any further.
 Please note that these are minimum standards and do not guarantee entry into specialist roles.
+You can wear glasses and contact lenses.

 Information about colour blindness